NREL/OpenStudio-resources/doc/Instructions_Docker.md

 Launch the bash script `./launch_docker.sh 2.4.0`.

-You may be prompted by docker to share your C: Drive if you haven't used docker yet.
+You may be prompted by docker to share your `C:` Drive if you haven't used docker yet.
 It'll ask for your user password.
 **You must have a user password set up for this to work**: if you don't have one, add one.
 Sharing the drive will not work unless you do.
-Type Windows+R and enter `compmgmt.msc``.
+Type Windows+R and enter `compmgmt.msc`.
 Left pane, click on "Local users and Groups".
-Find your user name in the mid pane, right click > Set Password, enter password twice.
+Find your user name in the mid pane, right click > Set Password, enter your password twice.
 Confirm.

-If you get problems, such as " /bin/bash^M: bad interpreter", you'll need to convert the line endings of the `docker_container_script.sh` to be Unix (LF) and not Windows (CRLF).
+Note: If you get problems, such as " /bin/bash^M: bad interpreter", you'll need to convert the line endings of the `docker_container_script.sh` to be Unix (LF) and not Windows (CRLF).
-(This shouldn't happen since there is a `.gitattributes` file that should preserve Unix line endings for all `.sh` scripts.)
+This shouldn't happen since there is a `.gitattributes` file that should preserve Unix line endings for all `.sh` scripts.

 ### Optional: Configuring MinTTY on Windows